Providing Smart, Affordable, Quality Eyewear

 Choroidal Nevus

 Common “choroidal nevus” occurs in about 5 to 10 percent of the population.
 A nevus, freckle, or mole can occur in the eye just like one can occur on the skin.
 Like the skin, the eye has melanocytes.
 Those are the cells that give the skin its pigment.
 The eye has a layer of melanocytes behind the retina in the choroid.
 If a number of melanocytes grow, they can form a nevus in the eye.
-These can only be seen by an eye care expert who has the equipment and the skill necessary to view the back of the eye.
+These can only be seen by an eye care professional who has the equipment and the skill necessary to view the back of the eye.
 A dilated examination is almost always necessary.
 Like a nevus on the skin, a choroidal nevus can grow into a malignant melanoma.

 A choroidal nevus rarely requires treatment.
 Photography is typically used to document the size of the choroidal nevus.
 If the choroidal nevus has orange pigmentation, if the nevus is leaking fluid, or has a thickness of 2 mm or more, it may be (or become) a malignant choroidal melanoma.